everurstruly/cryptomarketcap/README.md

 ## Purpose and Focus

-This portfolio project is built to demonstrate concrete abilities in modern web development:

 *   **Connecting to and managing live data streams** from a production WebSocket API, handling connection states, errors, and reconnection logic.
 *   **Processing and displaying high-frequency data updates** efficiently in a React interface, using state management techniques to ensure UI responsiveness.
 *   **Implementing standard financial data visualizations**—including a live price ticker, an order book, and an interactive chart—that form the core of trading and analytics platforms.